SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - All embedded forms are validated and saved together, in one request
 - And notice: ZERO JavaScript - this is pure server-side form embedding
 - Why no cascade needed?
 Existing parts are managed Doctrine entities, so editing them just flushes
-- Adding brand-new parts also needs `cascade: ['persist']` on the relation that we already have from the past tutorial
 - About dynamic add/remove - that's a whole topic on its own - we cover it in a dedicated tutorial
 - For now, the takeaway: you can embed and edit an entire collection of forms with no JS at all
 - If you try to set price to 0 - it allows us!